 The Québec maritime Blog

 One of the best ways to experience the culture of a region is to immerse yourself in its culinary heritage.
 Because food is so central to a people’s cultural identity, you can learn a lot about a place by savouring the region’s traditional or contemporary dishes and meeting local culinary artisans.

 If you’re a foodie and want to explore any of the maritime regions of Québec in this way, you’re in for a treat!
 Whether you’re a novice or experienced culinary adventurer, all the maritime regions of Québec offer fabulous gourmet finds.
 In addition, many local food growers, producers and artisans open their doors to the public to help visitors experience their corner of the world.

 Here then are a few must-try products, mouth-watering dishes, people to meet and sites to visit that you can discover via four regional food associations that promote the culinary heritage of Québec by the Sea.

 Le Bon Goût Frais des Îles de la Madeleine

 Let’s begin in the Îles de la Madeleine.
-Because they live on a small archipelago, local food producers and artisans, who strongly believe in preserving their culinary heritage, work together to showcase regional products throughout the Islands.
-Members of the association Le Bon Goût Frais des Îles de la Madeleine (“A Fresh Taste of the Islands”), which promotes food products made on the archipelago from local ingredients, offer a wide range of mouth-watering, authentic products; the association also organizes several gourmet events every year.
+Because they live on a small archipelago, local food producers and artisans, all of whom strongly believe in preserving their culinary heritage, work together to showcase regional products throughout the Islands.
+Members of the association Le Bon Goût Frais des Îles de la Madeleine (“A Fresh Taste of the Islands”), which promotes food products made on the archipelago using local ingredients, offer a wide range of mouth-watering, authentic products; the association also organizes several gourmet events every year.
 Here are some of the things you’ll want to try during your visit.

 Renowned for its subtle and exquisite taste, lobster can be eaten in a variety of ways: layered into a club sandwich, made into soup or tossed in a salad… However, the best way to savour this delicious crustacean is the traditional one: in the shell, served with flavoured butter.